Local Law 152

-All reports and certifications will be kept on file for 10 Years.
+Metro Group will keep all reports and certifications will be kept on file for 10 years.
 These must also be kept on file with the Building Owner

-We will handle all GSP paperwork as part of our process pending a clean inspection or the completion of one of our proposals for any necessary work.
+Metro Group will handle all the GPS paperwork as part of our process pending a clean inspection result or the completion of one of our proposals for any necessary work.

 Proposals – Our Licensed Master Plumber and estimating team will work with you to provide proposals for any work recommended during Pre-Inspections or required during Official Inspections